State of Mind would not have happened without the help of these organisations. A massive thank you!

 CALM have supported STATE OF MIND’s development from an idea to a fully fledged brand.

-Sky Sports have been great supporters of State of Mind with Brian Carney, Terry O’Connor and Angela Powers providing fantastic features to support our campaigns.
-State of Mind, Rugby Leagues’s Mental Health and Wellness initiative along with Sky TV presenters Angela Powers and Brian Carney, received a prestigious national award for their positive coverage of mental health issues at a glittering ceremony in London.
+Sky Sports have been great supporters of State of Mind with Brian Carney, Terry O’Connor, and Angela Powers providing fantastic features to support our campaigns.
+State of Mind, Rugby Leagues’s Mental Fitness initiative along with Sky TV presenters Angela Powers and Brian Carney, received a prestigious national award for their positive coverage of mental health issues at a glittering ceremony in London.
 The annual Mind Media Awards celebrate the best and most powerful media portrayals and reporting of mental health issues.
 Angela’s feature highlighted ex England player Danny Sculthorpe’s struggle following his career ending injuries and how Paul Wood had overcome his mental health issues.
 Brian’s focus was on St Helens legend Harry Pinner, who described his problems associated with retirement from the game he graced and loved.
 The judges commended the innovative, insightful approach of telling real life stories, which eloquently dispelled myths about mental distress and informed the public in a way they could relate to.

-Paul Farmer, Mind’s Chief Executive, had earlier commended Rugby League and State of Mind for their committed and creative campaigning approach to raising awareness, shaping attitudes and tackling stigma.
+Paul Farmer, Mind’s previous Chief Executive, had earlier commended Rugby League and State of Mind for their committed and creative campaigning approach to raising awareness, shaping attitudes and tackling stigma.
 He commented that “State of Mind both educates and points to where support is available when the need is greatest” He also asserted, “The game of rugby leagues partnership approach and involvement of current and ex players is exemplary and is a superb model for other sports to emulate”.